 Actually, you have only two options.

-The Home button is always in the center.
+The Home button is always in the centre.

 The layout of Galaxy S8 navigation buttons can be either Recents — Home — Back (default) or Back — Home — Recents (as in other Android devices)

 For example, you can choose Back — Home — Recents layout.
 The navigation bar will look like this:

 By default, the Galaxy S8 navigation bar is transparent on the Galaxy S8 home screen and apps screen, or light grey in Samsung’s apps.